header

 The reflective qualities of snow create a natural diffuser, softening the light and adding brightness to scenes.
 The shorter days of winter will also mean for longer periods of sunset and sunrise photography.

-Check out our comprehensive guide to winter photography: Winter Photography: Top Tips for Taking Photographs of Winter
+Read more: Winter Photography – Top Tips for Taking Photographs of Winter

 Winter landscape photography